 Duane's friend visited the National Collection and I received this photo in August 2017 showing a defoliated tree with apical growth reverting toward temperate climate single apex - tier branched styling.
 If this continues, in the crown will become taller and one day another restoration will be needed.

 In this tropical penjing the highest apical point should be the top of the top left branch.
 Lower the top right branch to the same or lower height and shorten outer branches about 30%.
 Then wire and lower the current highest single apex point to the same level and treat it like a branch.
-Over time, keep shaping and blending the right branches but lengthen and thicken the top left branches so they become as heavy and long as that middle right branch.
+Over time, keep shaping and blending the right branches but lengthen and thicken the top left branches so they become as heavier and longer as that middle right branch.
 This will create a vertically balanced crown and the penjing will no longer increase in height.
+Then develop a more appropriate root training strategy and a new pot and new appropriate display concept.
+Without adoption of new directions, the tree will increasingly become in need for another "revised short-term modification."

 Unfortunately, the succession of curators could not control the thickening of the root-trunk mass and the tree outgrew the special pot created by master potter Akiji Kataoka whose Yamaaki kiln was the lead Tokoname kiln that made that pottery town famous for production of the finest Japanese bonsai pottery.
 Akiji Kataoka is one of six in Fuku-Bonsai's International Honor Roll with the others being Haruo Kaneshiro and Ted Tsukiyama of Hawaii, Saburo Kato of Japan, John Naka of California, and Yee-sun Wu of Hong Kong.

-The original donated gift to the National Collection had a lot of symbolism and featured in the opening of the American Collection because: 1) It was the youngest bonsai at time of acceptance.
+The original donated gift to the National Collection had a lot of symbolism and featured in the opening of the American Collection because: 1) At just 14 years old then, it was the youngest bonsai at time of acceptance.
 2) It was trained in a penjing strategy at a time that most trees (including azaleas, elms, and even ficus) were trained in the Japanese temperate climate single apex / tier branched styling.
 3) It was of an uncommon African Natal Banyan plant trained in a Hawaiian penjing manner.
 4) It was in a special Akiji Kataoka "end-of-career drum pot" design that he originated.

 THE DEVELOPMENT & CHALLENGES OF PUBLIC BONSAI COLLECTIONS